ArthurSilver/willow-workflows/simulation/Readme.md

 Keightley, P. D. et al. Estimation of the Spontaneous Mutation Rate in Heliconius melpomene.
 Mol Biol Evol 32, 239¨C243 (2015).

-**simulation result in paper is generated from root and leaf samples seperated
+**PS simulation result in paper is generated from root and leaf samples seperated**